miszmaszek/Coffee-Machine/README.md

 Terminal app that simulates a Coffee Machine.
 _Completed on 11 October 2020_
-App is a project that was a part of JetBrains Academy Python Developer course.
-Main task on this stage was to use object oriented programming for the first time.

 The project is part of Python Developer track on JetBrains Academy (Hyperskill).
 Link - [hyperskill/coffee-machine](https://hyperskill.org/projects/68?track=2)